Independent comparisonAll prices in AUD

 Xero and MYOB are the two names most Australian small businesses shortlist first, and for good reason.
 Both are built locally, both lodge straight to the ATO, and both have moved fully to the cloud.
 The real question is not which is the bigger brand, it is which one fits the way you actually run your books and pay your people.

-MYOB is the cheaper way in.
-Business Lite is $26 a month against Xero's $35 Ignite plan, and Business Pro at $47 undercuts Xero's $75 Grow tier.
+The two start at a similar price in 2026: MYOB Business Lite is $35 a month against Xero's Ignite plan at $37, and MYOB Business Pro ($70) sits just under Xero's Grow tier.
 The catch on Xero's entry plan is a cap of 20 invoices a month, so a business that sends more than that is pushed up to Grow sooner.
-At the very top, the two swap places: MYOB's AccountRight is $150 a month, more than Xero's $115 Comprehensive plan, because AccountRight carries desktop grade inventory and job tracking that Xero keeps in its mid tiers.
+At the very top, MYOB's AccountRight is dearer than Xero's Comprehensive plan, because AccountRight carries desktop grade inventory and job tracking that Xero keeps in its mid tiers.
+The comparison table on this page shows each plan's current price in Australian dollars.

 The headline price is only half the story, because payroll changes the maths.
 Xero includes payroll on every plan at no per employee charge.
-MYOB charges $2 per employee a month on Lite and Pro.
-With one or two staff that is a few dollars, but at ten staff it is roughly $20 a month on top of MYOB's base, which can erase its entry price advantage.
+MYOB charges $3 per employee a month on Lite and Pro.
+With one or two staff that is a few dollars, but with a larger team it adds up on top of MYOB's base, so Xero often lands lower once staff are counted.
 Use the calculator above to fold your invoice count and headcount into a single estimated monthly figure for each.

-MYOB rewards two groups: cost conscious sole operators who want the lowest monthly entry price and do not need payroll, and established businesses that need AccountRight's deeper inventory, multi currency and job costing.
+MYOB rewards two groups: sole operators and small businesses that want an established Australian all-rounder with local phone support, and established businesses that need AccountRight's deeper inventory, multi currency and job costing.
 Its long Australian history also means many local bookkeepers know it inside out.

 Switching and migration